Expert Advice/Fashion + Beauty/Shoes & JewelryArrowShoes & Jewelry

 Bow Ties and Ties Can Show Off Personality

-Like any wedding accessory for grooms, bow ties and ties are a chance to add a hint of flair to your outfit.
+Like any wedding accessory for grooms, bow ties and ties are a chance to add a hint of dapper flair to your formalwear.
 Some grooms like to wear a solid color suit with a polka dot bow tie, while others will match their tie to their wedding’s floral arrangements.
 It’s also fun to match your accessories with your wedding colors.
 Another way to get creative is by matching your bow tie or tie to your socks or shoes, which can really help ground an outfit.

 Bottom Line